-The Games Room is in the courtyard, and is equipped with table tennis table, pool table and an area to play chess.
+The Games Room is in the courtyard, and is equipped with table tennis table and pool table.
 One guest may accompany a resident in the Games Room but should always remain with the resident.
 The Games Room should be left in a tidy state; lights, air conditioning and equipment switched off.
-Kitchen items are not permitted.
+Meals must not be taken in the Games Room.
 Any items left in the Games Room may be removed and disposed of by cleaning staff.
 A resident who damages anything in the games room will be expected to pay for the damage.